cmelgarejo/bp-task/README.md

-# Task

-Using the data from your database, set up a Golang-based RESTful API with the following endpoints:
+# bp-task - IPFS Token Metadata API

+This is a **Golang-based RESTful API** that serves as a middleware service for fetching and storing IPFS (InterPlanetary File System) token metadata.

+## Core Functionality

+1. **IPFS Data Processing**:
+   - Accepts a CSV file containing IPFS Content Identifiers (CIDs) via a POST endpoint
+   - Fetches JSON metadata from IPFS using the public gateway (`https://ipfs.io/ipfs/{cid}`)
+   - Stores this metadata in a PostgreSQL database

+2. **RESTful API Endpoints**:
+   - `POST /ipfs` - Upload a CSV file with IPFS CIDs to process and store metadata
+   - `GET /tokens` - Retrieve all stored token metadata from the database
+   - `GET /tokens/{cid}` - Retrieve specific token metadata by IPFS CID

+## Key Features

+- **Asynchronous Processing**: Uses goroutines with throttling (max 5 concurrent) to process IPFS CIDs
+- **Database Storage**: Uses PostgreSQL with pgx driver for efficient data storage
+- **Security**: Basic Auth middleware for API protection
+- **Logging**: Structured logging with Go's `slog` package
+- **Graceful Shutdown**: Proper server shutdown handling
+- **Timeouts**: HTTP server with read/write timeouts to prevent DoS attacks

+## Technical Stack

+- **Language**: Go 1.21.6
+- **Database**: PostgreSQL (via pgx/v5)
+- **Web Framework**: Native Go HTTP server (no external routing framework)
+- **Data Format**: JSON for API responses, CSV for input
+- **Authentication**: Basic Auth

+## Use Case
+This API serves as a caching layer for blockchain/NFT-related applications where IPFS is used to store token metadata.
+It fetches metadata from IPFS and stores it locally for faster access, rather than hitting IPFS every time metadata is needed.

-- GET /tokens: This endpoint should fetch all data stored in the database and return it in JSON format.
+- GET /tokens: This endpoint fetches all data stored in the database and returns it in JSON format.
-- GET /tokens/{cid}: This endpoint should fetch only the one record for that individual IPFS cid
+- GET /tokens/{cid}: This endpoint fetches only the one record for that individual IPFS cid

 ## Running the API